 The people who wish to manipulate you are incapable of providing real answers.

-If you can understand the conspiracy, these people won’t be able to manipulate your emotions and eventually lose control.
+If you can understand the conspiracy, these people won’t manipulate your emotions and eventually lose control.

 Don’t Get Confused

-- Discontent was not that disappointment when the waiter served you the wrong type of coffee.
+- Discontent was not that disappointing feeling when the waiter served you the wrong type of coffee.

-- It was not that irritation when you had to bear the person’s loud voice talking over the phone in the metro.
+- It was not that irritating restlessness when you had to bear the person’s loud voice talking over the phone in the metro.

-- Don’t confuse it with the frustration when politicians don’t keep their promises.
+- Please don’t confuse it with the frustration when politicians don’t keep their promises.